ahoffer/osgi/02-logging-lesson/README.md

  of interfaces.
 It is doesn't know how to *do* anything.
 Consequently, it is small and light.
  **Karaf** provides an implementation of the logger.
 It is provided as part of base Karaf.
  The OSGi runtime takes care of finding a bundle the **exports** `Logger` and `LoggerFactory`.
- `LoggerFactory` is used to create a concrete instance of a `Logger.
+ `LoggerFactory` is used to create a concrete instance of a `Logger`.

 ### Take-Away
  Bundles can depend on APIs (interfaces).
 Other bundles can provide one (or more) implementations